sndean/k-project-euler/README.md

 ### Why K6?

-Mostly because it's more interesting to me than Kona and other K dialects, which have solutions to Project Euler Problems 1 - 100 already listed publicly.
-Here, I won't have any way to cheat (other than in the few cases where K3/K4 is also correct for K6).
+Mostly because it's more interesting to me than Kona, which has solutions to Project Euler Problems 1 - 100 already listed publicly.
+Here, in the case of K6 and K4 (and Q?), I won't have any way to cheat (other than in the few cases where Kona is also correct for K6).

 #### K6